Skip to main content

 • Confirmation messages

-• 2 factor-authentication messages (sent when a patient verifies their identity when submitting an online request)
+• 2-factor authentication messages (sent when a patient verifies their identity when submitting an online request)

 All message types that are already integrated with the NHS App (Batch messages and Appointment Reminders) will continue to be sent via the NHS App.